mehanig001/DSA_Problems/Sortings.md

 <summary>Hint</summary>
 {

-    It can also be used to count minimum number of items present in the array
+    It can also be used to count minimum number of swaps/memory writes to sort the array

         Cycle Sort for Distinct elements present in the array Choose current position as cycle start and current item